Official: Jailed, beaten Ugandan pop star in 'a lot of pain'

-KAMPALA, Uganda (AP) — A detained pop star and lawmaker "is in a lot of pain" after suffering "severe beating" in detention, the deputy speaker of Uganda's parliament said Wednesday, as pressure mounted on the government to free the young man challenging President Yoweri Museveni's long rule.
+KAMPALA, Uganda (AP) — A pop star-turned-lawmaker is in "a lot of pain" after being beaten while in custody, the deputy speaker of Uganda's parliament said Wednesday, as dozens of top musicians including Angelique Kidjo and Chris Martin condemned the "vicious" treatment.

-Jacob Oulanyah told reporters that legislator Kyagulanyi Ssentamu, whose stage name is Bobi Wine, was in a "humorous" mood despite his condition.
+Pressure was mounting on the government to free Kyagulanyi Ssentamu, also known as Bobi Wine, who has emerged as an influential critic of longtime President Yoweri Museveni after winning a parliament seat last year.

+"We pledge to remain vigilant about his ongoing detention and to use our voices ... to raise awareness about his case," said the letter also signed by Chrissie Hynde, Femi Kuti, Brian Eno and other global musicians.

 "This should not have happened," Oulanyah said of the beating.
 "It was not necessary.
 But it happened."

-Museveni was in Arua at the same time, campaigning for a rival candidate who eventually lost.
-While Museveni was departing, authorities said, his motorcade was pelted with stones by people associated with Ssentamu and the candidate he backed, Kassiano Wadri.
+Museveni also was in Arua at the time, campaigning for a rival candidate who eventually lost.
+While the president was departing, authorities said, his motorcade was pelted with stones by people associated with Ssentamu and the candidate he backed, Kassiano Wadri.

 Ssentamu's driver was shot and killed, allegedly by security forces.

-Although Kampala was peaceful on Wednesday, riots were reported in the eastern town of Jinja, a gateway to the Indian Ocean ports of neighboring Kenya.
+Although Kampala was peaceful on Wednesday, riots were reported in the eastern town of Jinja, on Lake Victoria.
+Hundreds attended a special Mass in Uganda's main Roman Catholic cathedral to pray for Ssentamu's safety and that of other detained lawmakers.

 Religious leaders have condemned the violence "in which lives are lost, people are barbarically arrested and tortured and property destroyed."

-Ssentamu has emerged as an influential figure after winning a seat in parliament last year.
-Multiple opposition candidates he has campaigned for in by-elections have emerged victorious, defeating both the ruling party and established opposition parties.
-Some of his followers are urging him to run for president.
+Candidates whom Ssentamu has campaigned for have defeated both the ruling party and established opposition parties.
+Some of his followers urge him to run for president.

+"He is a constant thorn in the flesh of Museveni," said Rikki Stein, former manager for musician Fela Kuti, who said he met Ssentamu a couple of weeks ago and organized the open letter by musicians.

+"Everybody responded literally immediately, horrified by what is taking place," Stein said.
+"We're hoping to make enough noise to get (Ssentamu) out."

 Museveni, a U.S. ally on regional security, took power by force in 1986 and has since been elected five times.
 Although he has campaigned on his record of establishing peace and stability, some worry that those gains are being eroded the longer he stays in power.